After the 1914-18 war, Margaret Preston lived and created artworks in Mosman.

 In moving closer to the traditions and intimacies of Hiroshige and Hokusai produced a set of Sydney-Australian views depicting the emphatic modernity of the harbour through its increasing mechanisation.15

-During her Mosman period Preston also produced works such as Edward’s Beach, Balmoral and Red Cross Fete.
-These idyllic, intimate visual vignettes are glimpses into inner-harbour life in the 1920’s.
-But they also have a timeless quality, like the foreshores themselves..
+During her Mosman period, Preston also produced works such as Edward’s Beach, Balmoral (1929) and Red Cross Fete (1920).
+These idyllic, intimate visual vignettes are glimpses into inner-harbour life in the 1920s.
+They also have a timeless quality, like the foreshores themselves…

 Prestons later works ventured beyond her main subject matter of still life and landscape.